0

 Learning outcomes

-You will be introduced to financial statements and will know the most commonly used statements used by businesses
+- You will understand how and why income and expenditure needs to be accounted for You will be introduced to financial statements and will know the most commonly used statements used by businesses

-You will know the difference between a capital expenditure and a revenue expenditure
+- You will know the difference between a capital expenditure and a revenue expenditure

-You will understand financial ratios and you will know the types of information they can reveal about a business
+- You will understand financial ratios and you will know the types of information they can reveal about a business

 Advantages of this course

-Financial terminology is often used in the business world without explanation or consideration of workers new to the industry or only just entering the workforce.
+- Financial terminology is often used in the business world without explanation or consideration of workers new to the industry or only just entering the workforce.
 This short course gives learners a glossary of financial terms they can refer back to when a colleague mentions ‘business overheads’ or they come across an article about ‘CAPEX’ in the business section of a newspaper.

-Learn to prepare a balance sheet, cash flow statement, and profit and loss account, as well as interpret basic financial statements and know why they are so important for a business.
+- Learn to prepare a balance sheet, cash flow statement, and profit and loss account, as well as interpret basic financial statements and know why they are so important for a business.

-Website and video resources are utilised to explore the function of business accounting
+- Website and video resources are utilised to explore the function of business accounting

-There is also suggested extended reading that gives both practical information and links to websites to expand knowledge
+- There is also suggested extended reading that gives both practical information and links to websites to expand knowledge

 Price: £24.99